User engagement strategy for statistics

 - Operate representative stakeholder forums covering core HESA activities such as data collection, survey management and statistical/data publication.

 - Identify stakeholders and an engagement strategy for each significant project or programme of activity, to build it and the appropriate communication and stakeholder engagement resource into managed projects.

 - Ensure feedback obtained via informal consultation activities are documented and acted upon.

 - Summarise and feed back openly on consultation findings (whether formal or informal), and where possible do so ahead of decision-making based on the data gathered in consultation.

 - Engage proactively in (both familiar and unfamiliar) forums of relevance to our users and stakeholders, in connection with our work.

 - Publish comprehensive technical documentation to support suppliers and users of our data.

 - Collaborate with our analytical partners to develop and support additional services of relevance to our users.

-During the forthcoming planning period (to 2024) we aim to enhance our work in the following areas:
+During the current planning period (to 2024) we aim to enhance our work in the following areas: